hu-macsy/simexpal/docs/quick_start.rst

 Evaluating Results
 ------------------

-After experiments have been run, simexpal can assist with locating and collecting output data.
+After the experiments have been run, simexpal can assist with locating and collecting output data.
 For this purpose, simexpal can be imported as a Python package.
 As simexpal is output format and algorithm agnostic, you need to provide functionality to parse output files and evaluate results.
 Parsing output